svsticky/CommitteeClash/README.md

 - POSTGRES_PASSWORD: The password for the database (only needed for production mode)

 For testing set the HOST_URL to http://localhost:3000.
-For Sticky members, the OAUTH variables for testing can be set up on https://koala.dev.svsticky.nl.
+Sticky members can setup the OAUTH variables on https://koala.dev.svsticky.nl.

 # Docker